gszczepanski/bookworm-backend/README.md

     Kubernetes deployment files are located in `k8s` folder.

+### Deployment to Azure Container Instances with local docker

+Read `docker/AZURE_COMPOSE.md` for recipe.

 ### How to export Realm config from Keycloak

 Enable _configuration 4 realm data export_ config in `docker-compose.yml` and run `run_dev.sh` to start keycloak with